jhaumont/enter-the-daggerverse/runbooks/english/03-use-module-from-daggerverse.md

 >
 > When you change `BuildEnv` function, the interface of Dagger module has changed (removal of a variable in function).
 >
-> You must regenerate Dagger's module's code with command:
+> You must regenerate the Dagger module's code with command:
 > ```bash
 > dagger develop
 > ```